neelsmith/greek101/docs/index.md

 - **Reminder**: please include both question and answer in your written homework submissions.
 - **Sept.
+29**:  Prepositions added to required vocabulary list for Module 2
+- **Sept.
 29**:  Please note revised deadlines:
     - deadlines extended for Module 2 portfolio assignments
     - one daily written assignment eliminated: to keep the computation of course grades unchanged, everyone has received full credit for this assignment in Canvas